Website Design & Communication

 Malware

+These malicious software infiltrations can disrupt critical government operations, resulting in significant financial losses ranging from hundreds to millions of dollars.
 As cybercriminals infiltrate the government’s network infrastructure, they can seize control, paralyzing essential services and leaving residents without crucial support.

 Distributed Denial of Service (DDoS) Attacks

 Local governments can fortify their defenses against DDoS attacks by implementing robust traffic filtering and mitigation solutions.
-Further, by leveraging dedicated DDoS mitigation services or appliances, they can identify and filter out malicious traffic, allowing legitimate requests to reach their servers or network resources.
+Further, by leveraging robust DDoS mitigation services or appliances, they can identify and filter out malicious traffic, allowing legitimate requests to reach their servers or network resources.
 These systems can detect anomalies in incoming traffic patterns and divert or absorb the excess traffic generated by an attack.
 By investing in such protective measures, local governments can maintain the availability of their digital services during a DDoS attack, ensuring uninterrupted access for residents and stakeholders.

 New Attack Vectors Opening Up from Artificial Intelligence Systems

-Unscrupulous users can leverage AI for malicious action.
+Unscrupulous users can leverage artificial intelligence (AI) for malicious action.
 Hackers can employ AI algorithms to design and execute more sophisticated and evasive malware.
 AI-driven malware adapts to security measures, making it harder to detect and mitigate.
-Cybercriminals can also use AI to launch automated and highly targeted attacks at scale.
-For instance, hackers can use AI tools to create convincing phishing emails or launch credential-stuffing attacks to gain unauthorized access to government systems.

-How CivicPlus Protects Government and Resident Data and Systems
+How CivicPlus Protects Resident and Government Security

 Written by